andikleen/pmu-tools/README.md

 Do cycle decomposition on a workload: estimate on which part of the CPU pipeline it bottlenecks.
 The bottlenecks are expressed as a tree with different levels (max 4).
+Each bottleneck is only meaningful if the parent higher level crossed the threshold (it acts similar to a binary search).
+The tool automatically only prints meaningful ratios, unless -v is specified.

 This follows the "Top Down" methology described in B.3.2 of the [Intel optimization manual] (http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-optimization-manual.pdf)

-toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred.
+toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred, just what happened.

 Requires an Intel Sandy, Ivy Bridge, Haswell CPU.

 It works best on Ivy Bridge currently, the others only support a basic (but reliable) model.
+By default the simple high level model is used.
+The detailed model is selected with -d, and the max level specified with -l (max 4, default 2).

 [IVB model] (http://halobates.de/ivb-hierarchy.svg)
 [Simple model] (http://halobates.de/simple-hierarchy.svg)